-However, before you go hacking and sawing into walls, I recommend you contact your RV manufacturer for a schematic of where plumbing and electrical wires are located.
-Or, really know what you’re doing.
+However, before you go hacking and sawing into your RV’s walls, I recommend you contact your RV manufacturer for a schematic of where plumbing and electrical wires are located.

 Under the Dinette Bench

-As you see by the photo below, these RV owners installed a cute little cat entrance door that leads to their cat box.
-I love how they painted it to match their RV decor.
+As you see by the photo below, this RV owner installed a cute little cat head doorway that leads to their cat box.
+I love how they painted it to match their RV decor!

 Under the Bed

 Typically, RV mattresses sit on top of a plywood platform surface.
-That platform is hinged and can be lifted with the help of pneumatic shocks that allow the bed to remain open without holding it.
+That platform is hinged and can be lifted to access the storage area.
+And, the pneumatic shocks allow the bed to remain open without having to hold it.